maiskt/hackathon.github.io/03-Demographics.Rmd

 * 2013 and 2014 surveys didn't include this quesion.

 ## WORK_FARM
-Farm work: counts respondents who work on the farm that their household owns or leases, derived from DL7.
+Farm work: counts respondents who work on the farm that their household owns or leases.

 Levels: